FloSch62/muxus/docs/guide/the-window.md

 [More on tabs & panes :octicons-arrow-right-24:](tabs-and-panes.md)

-!!! note "Layout changes never touch your sessions"
+!!! note "Layout changes and running sessions"

     Panes, tab contents and dividers are siblings in one absolutely positioned layer.
     Reshaping the tree only moves boxes, so terminals are never unmounted.
 Splitting,